 What is Local Law 11?

-You may have heard of Local Law 11, a regulation in New York City that requires repairs and maintenance of buildings.
+You may have heard of Local Law 11, a regulation in New York City that requires regular inspections, repairs, and maintenance of buildings.

 What is Local Law 11 in New York City?